EyeCon/therapist/README.rst

     spec.parseOrQuit(prolog="Greeter", args="-t 2 World", command="hello")
     # If a help message or version was requested or a parse error generated it would be printed
     # and then the parser would call `quit`.
 Getting past `parseOrQuit` implies we're ok.
+    # `spec` has now been modified to reflect the supplied arguments
     for i in 1..spec.times.value:
         echo "Hello " & spec.name.value